Ask Slashdot: Where Do Old Programmers Go? - Slashdot

 Not that I'm bitter or anything.

-Exponential growth of developers (Score:4, Interesting)
+Exponential growth of developers (Score:5, Interesting)

 There were WAY fewer programmers back in the 80's than now.
 I'm willing to bet the number of software developers have grown exponentially over the years, which means that there simply aren't that many older programmers (compared to the number of younger ones).
 I honestly think that's a big part of it.